joshbegley/nyt-latest/README.md

 `Spytek expressed optimism about his team's offseason.
 "We're all really excited about where we're at right now after the past month."`\
 https://nytimes.com/athletic/7150361/2026/03/26/maxx-crosby-raiders-gm-john-spytek/

 **Kepner: The Pirates and Paul Skenes looked sharp off the field.
 On it?
-Not so much.**\
+Not so much**\
 `The NL Cy Young winner exited his first start of 2026 after giving up five runs in the first inning on 37 pitches.`\
 https://nytimes.com/athletic/7150509/2026/03/26/pittsburgh-pirates-paul-skenes-opening-day-mets/